vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 From Figure 8, it can be observed that `JsonSerializableWordBankStorage` consists of a list of `JsonAdaptedDeck` objects.

-`JsonSerializableWordBankStorage` can be then serialized in order to convert data from json files into GreenTea's model.
+`JsonSerializableWordBankStorage` can be then serialized in order to convert data from json files into Green Tea's model.
-Data from GreenTea's model can also be converted into json files through the reverse of this process.
+Data from Green Tea's model can also be converted into json files through the reverse of this process.

 `StorageManager` manages the process of saving and reading data

 All the data is eventually stored in `wordbank.json` in the `data` folder.
-When the application is restarted, the data from `wordbank.json` is read and converted into GreenTea's model.
+When the application is restarted, the data from `wordbank.json` is read and converted into Green Tea's model.

 :information_source: **Note:** An alternative (arguably, a more OOP) model is given below in Figure 9.
 In this model, the `Deck` and `Entry` data is separated from the `QuizAttempt` data.